dcwise/dita-badges/README.md

   - sample

-* Content badging: content development organizations often decide to have one publication document a collection of closely-related products.
+* *Content badging*: content development organizations often decide to have one publication document a collection of closely-related products.

 Content badging is a medium- to high-risk content strategy for compound publications, that is, publications that document more than one product or version.